-- 1.4.1 In accordance with UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), paragraph ADR.OR.C.015, POJL will grant access to any person authorised by the Competent Authority, for the purposes of witness, inspection, test, assessment or exercise, to any facility or document relevant to POJL's activities as a certificated aerodrome. - 1.4.2 In accordance with UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), paragraph ADR.OR.C.020, after receipt of notification of finding, POJL shall identify the root cause of non-compliance, define a Corrective Action Plan and demonstrate the Corrective Action Plan implementation to the satisfaction of the Competent Authority within the period agreed with that authority.
+- 1.4.1 In accordance with UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), paragraph ADR.OR.C.015, POJL will grant access to any person authorised by the Competent Authority, for the purposes of audit, witness, inspection, test, assessment or exercise, to any facility or document relevant to POJL's activities including activities contracted to third parties (please see section 2.3.1 of this manual for more details). - 1.4.2 All audits by the Competent Authority will be facilitated as directed by that authority. - 1.4.3 In accordance with UK Reg (EU) No 139/2014 (the UK Aerodromes Regulations), paragraph ADR.OR.C.020, after receipt of notification of finding, POJL shall identify the root cause of non-compliance, define a Corrective Action Plan and demonstrate the Corrective Action Plan implementation to the satisfaction of the Competent Authority within the period agreed with that authority.